divesresearch/dives-website/content/english/blog/typescript.md

 small part of it.

-If you are OK with writing types for all the variables and objects in the project, than you can choose to go with typescript, but if only a small portion of your codebase requires such a tidiness, it might be better for you to just come up with a similar solution as mentioned above.
+If you are OK with writing types for all the variables and objects in the project, then you can choose to go with typescript, but if only a small portion of your codebase requires such a tidiness, it might be better for you to just come up with a similar solution as mentioned above.